Witherod Viburnum Shrub

 Witherod Viburnum - Viburnum nudum

-Viburnum Nudum, or Witherod Viburnum, is native to New England, but this hardy perennial thrives in U.S. hardiness zones three through eight.
+Witherod Viburnum Shrub, is native to New England, but this hardy perennial thrives in U.S. hardiness zones three through eight.
 The witherod viburnum has a variety of landscaping uses, including hedgerows, native gardens, and mass plantings, and is perfect for attracting a diverse range of wildlife to both gardens and uncultivated areas.

 Viburnum nudum is a drought-resistant plant that adapts to a range of soil types easily, including dry and boggy soils.
 For optimum growth, choose well-drained land that ranges from average to wet, and plant viburnum in full sun to partial shade.
 The shrub develops into a rounded shape over time and has medium-thick, oval leaves that grow in opposite pairs on the arching branches.